 - Graduates of medical schools outside the U.S. and Canada who meet one of the following qualifications:

-- Holds a currently valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment; or,
+- Holds a currently valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment.

-Applicants for the PGY-1 level are selected through the National Residency Match Program (NRMP).
+Applicants for the PGY-1 level are selected through the National Resident Matching Program (NRMP).
 All applications should be submitted through the Electronic Residency Application Service (ERAS).

 The following should be included in your application: